Incoming Exchange Students

 Students must attend the Mandatory Exchange Student Orientation and should make their travel plans accordingly.
 The orientation session is scheduled prior to the first day of classes to assist students with their acclimation process.
 All students are expected to be present for the first day of classes.

-The visa status (J-1) in which exchange students are sponsored by Duke will allow a 30-day grace period before the beginning of the exchange program (orientation date), and an additional 30-day grace period after the end of the exchange program (last day of exams).
+The visa status in which exchange students are permitted to enter the country will allow a 30-day grace period before the beginning of the exchange program (Orientation date), and an additional 30-day grace period after the end of their exchange program (last day of exams).

 Application, Visa and Registration Process

 Prospective exchange students from partner institutions apply for the exchange program with the coordinator of the home school and are nominated by their home institutions.
-There is no further selection process.
-After the selections are made, and Fuqua has been notified, students will be contacted in a timely manner by Candice Aldrich, welcoming them to the exchange program.
-Students are invited to contact Candice via email with questions and/or concerns.
+After the selections are made, and Fuqua has been notified, students will be contacted in a timely manner by Samira Wellemeyer, welcoming them to the exchange program.
+Students are invited to contact Samira via email with questions and/or concerns.

-All exchange students coming to Duke University need a J-1 visiting student visa.
-Candice Aldrich will send visa information to all incoming exchange students once the students' Duke Account is created.
+All exchange students coming to Duke University need a J-1 non-degree student visa.
 The J-1 visa is the most appropriate visa for exchange students because it is designed for educational exchange.
 Fuqua always sponsors its students in this visa status, for it is the only student visa status that authorizes employment (for internships) after the exchange program.

-Once the student's Duke Account is created, instructions and information will be emailed to students to begin their visa application.
+Once the student's Duke Account is created, instructions and information will be emailed to students to begin the visa application process.
 After the online visa forms and supporting documentation are received by Duke University, the Duke Visa Services Office will process the visa application and send the DS-2019 directly to each student.
-This process takes approximately 2 - 3 weeks from the time our office receives the completed application.
+This process takes approximately 2 weeks from the time our office receives the completed application.
+Students then take the DS-2019 to the nearest US Embassy or Consulate to apply for the actual visa.

 It is extremely important that students follow ALL instructions on the online visa application forms and send all the necessary documents to Fuqua's International Programs Office in a timely manner to prevent delay.
-Due to immigration regulations and possible background checks, please apply for visas as early as possible.
+Immigration regulations and possible background checks can delay the process, so please apply for visas as early as possible.
 Please keep in mind that there may be considerable delays at US Embassies and Consulates abroad.

 Exchange students studying at Fuqua for an entire semester (12 weeks/two 6-week terms) are expected to enroll in a minimum of 5 classes, but can take up to 6 classes without special permission from the Fuqua Registrar's office.
 Students studying at Fuqua for one term (6 weeks) are expected to take a minimum of 3 classes but can request an overload from the Fuqua Registrar's office to take 4 classes, if they choose.
 Each class accrues 27 contact hours, or in-class time.